signalfx/gdi-specification/specification/configuration.md

   - The service name value MUST be used for the [`service.name`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#service) resource attribute.
+  - If a service name is defined with an environment variable and in the application code, the value from the environment SHALL take precedence.
+A message SHOULD be logged indicating this action.
-  - If a service name is defined in both `OTEL_SERVICE_NAME` and `OTEL_RESOURCE_ATTRIBUTES` the value set for `OTEL_SERVICE_NAME` MUST be used.
-An message SHOULD be logged indicating this choice if appropriate.
+  - If a service name is defined in both `OTEL_SERVICE_NAME` and `OTEL_RESOURCE_ATTRIBUTES` environment variables, the value set for `OTEL_SERVICE_NAME` SHALL take precedence.
+A message SHOULD be logged indicating this action.
 - `OTEL_RESOURCE_ATTRIBUTES`
   - User SHOULD define [`deployment.environment`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/deployment_environment.md#deployment)
     resource attribute.